Best 7 String Guitar Selection for Extended Range & Power

 A common complaint about Schecter guitars is their weight. .
 Some models reach up to 8-9lbs.
 The inlay design felt a bit too much for some.

 The Schecter C-7 FR-S Apocalypse is as feature rich as it is a mouthful of a model name to say out loud.
-That being said, this 7 string guitar with floyd rose if a lot of guitar for just the right amount of money.
+You get a lot of value for the right amount of money.
 Get it if your playing style involves a lot of heavy riffs AND sustained leads.

 • Body: Swamp Ash